hotboom/Elementus/README.md

 1. unzip arhive to httpdocs folder of web-server

-2. import  mysql dump dbdump.sql to your mySQL database and delete this file
+2. import  mysql dump dbdump.sql to your mySQL database

 3. set your database name, user and password in config.php

-To open admin panel use yourdomain.com/admin
+To open admin panel:

+yourdomain.com/admin

 email: demo@demo.dem

 password: demo